Balanced multiple q-zeta values

 since $\lim_{q\to 1} \{n\}_q=n$.
 In this work we are interested in a particular kind of q-analogs of multiple zeta values.

 \\ \paragraph{\textbf{Multiple zeta values.}} \emph{Multiple zeta values} are real numbers defined for integers $k_1\geq2,\ k_2,\ldots,k_d\geq1$ by

 We refer to the number $k_1+\dots+k_d$ as the \emph{weight} and to the number $d$ as the \emph{depth}.
 Multiple zeta values were first studied in depth $2$ by C. Goldbach and L. Euler more than two centuries ago.
 During the last three decades, they became an active field of research.
 They occur in various areas of mathematics, such as number theory, algebraic geometry, knot theory, quantum field theory, and also in mathematical physics.
-The modern systematic study of multiple zeta values is initiated in \cite{h2}, \cite{za}.
+Multiple zeta values appeared in full generality for the first time in \cite[p.
+429]{ec-old}, and the modern systematic study of them was initiated in \cite{h2}, \cite{za}.
 A survey on achievements in the theory of multiple zeta values can be found in \cite{bgf} and \cite{zh}, and all articles related to multiple zeta values are listed in \cite{hw}. \\ The product of multiple zeta values can be expressed in two different ways, one is called the \emph{stuffle product}, and the other one is called the \emph{shuffle product}.
 Both products possess a description in terms of quasi-shuffle algebras (introduced in Section \ref{quasi-shuffle algebras}).
 First, consider the alphabet $\Y=\{y_1,y_2,\ldots\}$ and let $\QY$ be the non-commutative $\QQ$-algebra generated by $\Y$.
 Then the \emph{stuffle product} $\ast$ on $\QY$ is defined by $\1\ast w=w\ast \1=w$ and

 for all $u,v,w\in \QY$.
 The combinatorics of infinite nested sums imply that there is a surjective algebra morphism

 The elements $\zeta^{\ast}(k_1,\ldots,k_d)$ are the \emph{stuffle regularized multiple zeta values}, they are uniquely determined by $\zeta^{\ast}(k_1,\ldots,k_d)=\zeta(k_1,\ldots,k_d)$ for all $k_1\geq2,\ k_2,\ldots,k_d\geq1$ and $\zeta^{\ast}(1)=0$. \\ Second, consider the finite alphabet $\X=\{x_0,x_1\}$ and let $\QX$ be the non-commutative algebra over $\QQ$ generated by $\X$.
 The \emph{shuffle product} on $\QX$ is recursively defined by $\1\shuffle w=w\shuffle \1=w$ and